johnc85/observ_lab/README.md

 And we can see something like the printscreen below
 ![Prometheus](image/prometheus.png)

-## Decommissioning
+## Decommissioning :hammer:
 Just run the command below
 ```
 k3d cluster delete observ
 ```

-See you next time!
+See you next time! :metal: